andrewferrier/debugprint.nvim/SHOWCASE.md

 ## Use `wat-inspector` to fully dump objects in Python

-You can use the packages [wat-inspector](https://pypi.org/project/wat-inspector/) to fully dump contents of objects when printing variables in Python.
+You can use the package [wat-inspector](https://pypi.org/project/wat-inspector/) to fully dump contents of objects when printing variables in Python.
 Use configuration that looks like this (you will need to `pip install wat-inspector`):

 ```lua
 return {